rbhavanasi/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is Applied DataScience Coursera Capstone project, called "The Battle of the neighborhoods"
+This is the Applied Data Science Coursera Capstone project, called "The Battle of the neighborhoods"